 Origins of the Vatican Area

 For historians, the Vatican was once an Etruscan city called Vaticum.
 The Vatican Plain was never within the city of Rome.
 The Vatican Hill was a holiday resort for Roman nobles, who built palaces and luxury homes near the Imperial Gardens established under Caligula.
 Agrippina the Elder, the mother of Caligula and grandmother of Nero, also built several villas.
-Caligula (12-41), during his short reign (37-41), made the Circus Vaticanus, which included the obelisk, which is now in the centre of Saint Peter's Square.
+Caligula (12-41), during his short reign (37-41), built the Circus Vaticanus, which included the obelisk now in the centre of Saint Peter's Square.

 Under the reign of Nero (37-68), many Christian martyrs were persecuted at the Circus Maximus.
 Saint Peter himself was buried there in a necropolis, where Constantine (272-337) would build the first basilica on the ruins of the Roman circus 300 years later.